AndrewDDavis/Bash-Function-Library/README.md

   set builtin in order to augment the positional parameters and treat them like an array was insurmountable (in a robust way).

-- The more complex functions should probably be converted to Python or Go.
+- The more complex functions should probably be converted to Python or Go, or at least to shell scripts rather than functions.

 - Note to ponder, from the Bash man page: